-This is not a problem of Nodejs but mistake of developers.
-I have seen too many this
+This is not a problem of Nodejs but a mistake of developers.
+I have seen too many of this

 kind of mistakes and I want to highlight it here.
-As node is using event loop
+As Node is using an event loop

-to dispatch tasks/callbacks, if any callback designed wrongly and doesn’t give up CPU
+to dispatch tasks/callbacks, if any callback is designed wrongly and doesn’t give up CPU

 for a period of time, the entire system will suffer.
 If you have to process thousands

-of records loaded from database, process them in 100 blocks.
+of records loaded from database, process them in 100s of blocks.
 There are so many articles

 talking about this topic.